Azure/azure-sdk-for-python/sdk/identity/azure-identity/tests/managed-identity-live/service-fabric/service_fabric.md

 1. Remove each application from the cluster.
 In the Service Fabric Explorer, expand the Applications tab and sfmitestsystemType tab.
 Click on "fabric:/sfmitestsystem", and in the application page, use the "Actions" tab at the top right to delete the application.
 2. Now, remove the other application.
 Click on "fabric:/sfmitestuser" and use the "Actions" tab to delete the application.
-3. Re-build the docker images, targeting Python 3.5 with `--build-args`.
+3. Re-build the docker images, targeting Python 3.5 with `--build-arg`.
 In your command prompt, run:
 ```
 docker build --no-cache --build-arg PYTHON_VERSION=3.5 -t $ACR_NAME.azurecr.io/sfmitestsystem ..
 docker build --no-cache --build-arg PYTHON_VERSION=3.5 -t $ACR_NAME.azurecr.io/sfmitestuser ..